Taaitaaiger/jlrs/README.md

 these traits are async traits.

 An async task is similar to a blocking task, except that you must implement the async `run` method instead of providing a closure.
-This method takes a `Global` and an `AsyncGcFrame`.
+This method takes an `AsyncGcFrame`.
 This new frame type not only provides access to the same features as `GcFrame`, it can also be used to call async methods provided by the `CallAsync` trait.
 These methods schedule a function call as a new Julia `Task` and can be `await`ed until this task has completed.
-The async runtime can switch to another task while the result is pending, allowing multiple tasks to progress.
+The async runtime can switch to another task while the result is pending, allowing multiple tasks to run concurrently.

 The previous example can be rewritten as an async task: